-This is the first post in a series which will run through the cold winter months and explores how we got into scootering and our memories of that first rally.
+This is the first post in a series which explores how various members of the scootering fraternity got into the scooter scene and their memories of that first rally.
 To kick things off I’m excited and thrilled that the legendary Norrie Kerr is sharing his early memories of the scooter scene.
 As an 80s scooterist I first came across Norrie on the pages of various magazines, as a leading Vespa racer, tuner and and joint founder of Midland Scooter Centre with Dave Webster.

 Norrie won the British Scooter Championship in 1983 and still holds many track records.
 His LC1, a liquid cooled 90SS, was groundbreaking at the time and he went on to build further LC machines.
 He also produced the Scooter and Scooterist magazine for 14 years and wrote a book to share his knowledge of Vespa tuning.